 Face Mask/Covering Requirements:

-- Effective immediately, Loyola requires all individuals to wear a face mask covering their nose and mouth in all indoor facilities including our offices, classrooms, athletic facilities, residential halls, and all public spaces when you are near others who are not in your immediate household.
+- All unvaccinated individuals must wear a face mask covering their nose and mouth in all indoor facilities including our offices, classrooms, athletic facilities, residential halls, and all public spaces when you are near others who are not in your immediate household.
 Face masks are not required when you are alone in spaces like private offices and residence hall rooms.

 - Failure to comply with health directives and policies will result in sanctions.